Meal Planner FAQ

 You can change these preferences at any point by going into your settings (see question 1 - ‘How do I edit my preferences and settings?’).

-Click into day view and scroll down below the recipes for that day until you reach the subheading ‘Healthy challenges’.
-Click the pink underlined ‘Read more’ text to read the challenge in full.
+Click into day view and scroll down below the recipes for that day until you reach the subheading ‘Healthy suggestions’.
+Click the pink underlined ‘Read more’ text to read the suggestion in full.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 Any healthy diet plan featured by BBC Good Food is provided as a suggestion of a general balanced diet and should not be relied upon to meet specific dietary requirements.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.